Simple-Press/simple-press/readme.txt

 19. The front-end admin options for a post

 == Latest Updates ==

+= 6.10.1 - July 2023 =
+* Fixed a bug that made "Manage Groups And Forums" return an error when editing a forum

 = 6.10.0 - July 2023 =
 * Full PHP8.2 support, this ensures that all features and functionalities provided by the plugin work smoothly and efficiently in PHP 8.2 environments